timofeysie/dynamic-forms/README.md

 2. knowing how to use them
 3. why to use them

 Using an LRS (Learning Record Store) might be a solution to this.
 Using the e-learning reporting approach, we should get what we want from the above.

+The lrs.io demo account used to work with the xAPI code has an analytics page has the following graphs:

+- Activity Over Time
+- Actors With The Most Events
+- Recently Active Objects
+- Weekly Traffic
+- Sessions
+- Actor Behavior
+- Activity Over Time Breakdown
+- Most Active Parent Contexts
+- Most Active Grouping Contexts
+- High Scoring Objects
+- Low Scoring Objects
+- Verb Type
+- Activity By Authority

 ## Dynamic Forms Challenge